elastic/kibana/style_guides/css_style_guide.md

 localNavCallOutButton have so many common properties.

-In general, it's more important to keep styles tightly-scoped to clearly-defined components (which increases readability and maintainabilty) than it is to keep them DRY.
+In general, it's more important to keep styles tightly-scoped to clearly-defined components (which increases readability and maintainability) than it is to keep them DRY.

 But if you really think there is a compelling reason to deduplicate code, then